therabble/mxz-cat/README.md

  - A component whose "nature and purpose are (pretty much) fixed" is one that supports investment in a one-and-done style of programming.

 #### Second: because it provides pivotal business benefit.
+The central point of the MxzCat model is _cost control via exaggerated simplicity._

 Most software is written without the benefit of the constraints of the MxzCat concept.
 Current software practice has evolved under pressure to tame the enormous complexity of fluid requirements and behavioral descriptions of arbitrary specificity.
 As a result, contemporary "full-stack development" is large, unwieldy, very expensive (particularly in terms of total cost of ownership), and failure-prone.

 If you reject the principle that a purpose-appropriate set of LEGO™-style snappable software components can rein in the cost of software development... you should stop reading.
 Surely you have other things to do with your day.